 |Bartlesville Oilers||Pittsburgh Pirates||47-73|

 The next year, the team was renamed the Owls.
-That’s because of a dispute between the Dodger and Ted Vernon.
+That’s because of a dispute between the Dodgers and Ted Vernon.
 According to Wikipedia:

 Brooklyn assigned a few players to Miami that (1946) season but the team was actually run by Ted Vernon of Amarillo, Texas.
 When it was discovered that the Miami Baseball Club Inc. had turned the reigns of the operation of the club to Mr. Vernon, W. G. Bramham, the President of the National Association of Professional Baseball Leagues, sent a very stern letter to the Miami baseball officials that the rules had been violated in this matter.
 The next year the Dodgers moved their franchise to Ponca City, Oklahoma and Mr. Vernon returned to Amarillo.